Ankle Fusion or Ankle Replacement?

 choosing ankle fusion or ankle replacement surgery

-When persistent ankle arthritis from a chronic ankle injury or ankle fracture makes walking, exercise, or climbing stairs unbearable, it’s time to consider your treatment options.
-Ankle fusion and ankle replacement can relieve ankle pain and restore motion when nonsurgical treatments aren’t effective.
+When persistently painful ankle arthritis from a chronic ankle injury or ankle fracture makes walking, exercise, or climbing stairs unbearable, it’s time to consider your treatment options.
+Ankle fusion and ankle replacement can relieve ankle pain and restore pain-free mobility and an active lifestyle when nonsurgical treatments aren’t effective.
 Here's what you need to know if you are considering one of these ankle surgeries.

 The Difference Between Ankle Fusion and Ankle Replacement

-Ankle fusion or ankle replacement may be recommended when end-stage arthritis is diagnosed, the ankle cartilage has worn away, and bone painfully rubs against bone.
+Ankle fusion or ankle replacement may be recommended when end-stage arthritis is diagnosed; this means that the ankle cartilage has worn away, and bone painfully rubs against bone.

-Ankle replacement is a newer option.
-The procedure, also known as ankle arthroplasty, replaces the arthritic ankle joint with a metal and plastic prosthesis.
-The recovery period is shorter than ankle fusion – typically three to six weeks in a cast followed by physical therapy.
-People regain a much wider range of motion; most return to active lifestyles.
+Ankle replacement (also referred to as arthroplasty) is a joint-sparing procedure.
+The procedure replaces the arthritic ankle joint with a metal and plastic prosthesis, and research has shown that it more closely restores normal gait (walking) than ankle fusion.
+Most patients return to their pain-free, active lifestyles.
 While the artificial ankle can wear out and may need to be replaced, research shows 90% are still functioning well 10 years after surgery.

 When to Consider Ankle Replacement Surgery

-Total ankle replacement is often the treatment of choice for people who want to continue their active lifestyles.
-Because the artificial ankle joint is designed to more closely mimic the natural movement of the ankle, you can walk with a more natural gait and experience less pain and a greater range of motion.
-That spares the other parts of your knee and ankle that can wear out following ankle fusion.
-Some patients who have had an ankle fusion may be candidates for ankle replacement surgery to restore movement and function.
+Total ankle replacement is often the treatment of choice for people who want to continue their active lifestyles and appropriate indications are met.
+Because the artificial ankle joint is designed to more closely mimic the natural movement of the ankle, you can walk with a more natural gait and generally maintain a greater range of motion than with ankle fusion.
+Some patients who have previously had an ankle fusion may be candidates for conversion to ankle replacement surgery.

 When to Consider Ankle Fusion